Ask Slashdot: Should You Use Password Managers?

 - finall

-Use a password manager, don't store online (Score:3)
+Use a password manager, don't store online (Score:4, Insightful)

++1.
+Second advice: don't use password managers with custom formats or custom encryption.
+My recommendation is Pass [passwordstore.org], with simple GPG encrypted files.
+Add the GUI of your choice over it.

 Use a Local Not a Remot Passwords Manager (Score:3)